John Sisk Jr.

-John Martin Sisk III (born July 15, 1941) is an American former professional football defensive back in the National Football League (NFL).
+John Martin Sisk III (born July 15, 1941) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played in three games for the Chicago Bears in 1964.
-He played at the collegiate level at Marquette University and the University of Miami.
-His father Johnny Sisk played for the Bears from 1932 to 1936.
+He played college football for the Marquette Warriors and Miami Hurricanes.
+His father, Johnny Sisk, played for the Bears from 1932 to 1936.